A sequential linear complementarity problem method for generalized Nash equilibrium problems: Experimental results

 The proportion of problems for which algorithm $a\in \mathcal{A}$ achieves a performance ratio within a factor $\tau \in \R_+$ of the best performance is given by

-The performance profile thus represents the cumulative distribution function of the performance ratios for each algorithm.
+Thus, the performance profile represents the cumulative distribution function of the performance ratios for each algorithm.
 An algorithm with a higher value of $\rho_a (\tau)$ at a given $\tau$ is considered more efficient.